seung-lab/chunkflow/README.md

 ![Image_Segmentation](https://github.com/seung-lab/chunkflow/blob/master/docs/source/_static/image/image_seg.png)

-## Features
-- **Composable** operators.
-The chunk operators could be freely composed in commandline for flexible usage.
-- **Hybrid Cloud Distributed** computation in both local and cloud computers.
-The task scheduling frontend and computationally heavy backend are decoupled using AWS Simple Queue Service.
-The computational heavy backend could be any computer with internet connection and Amazon Web Services (AWS) authentication.
-- All operations support **3D** image volumes.

 ## Operators
 After installation, You can simply type `chunkflow` and it will list all the operators with help message.
-We list the available operators here.
+We list the 35 available operators here.
 We keep adding new operators and will keep it update here.
 For the detailed usage, please checkout our [Documentation](https://pychunkflow.readthedocs.io/en/latest/).

 | Operator Name   | Function |
 | --------------- | -------- |